Conan the Barbarian (1982 film): Plot

-A blacksmith forges a sword and shows it to his young son, Conan, as he tells him of the "Riddle of Steel", an aphorism on the importance of steel to their people, the Cimmerians.
-A band of raiders led by cult leader Thulsa Doom massacres the Cimmerian village, killing Conan's parents.
+A Cimmerian blacksmith forges a sword and shows it to his young son, Conan, as he tells him of the "Riddle of Steel", an aphorism on the importance of steel to their people.
+A band of raiders led by cult leader Thulsa Doom then massacres the Cimmerian village, killing Conan's parents.
 The children are taken as slaves to work a large mill, the Wheel of Pain.
 Conan survives into adulthood, becoming a powerfully muscled gladiator and eventually gaining his freedom.
 He is chased by wild dogs and seeks refuge in an Atlantean warrior's tomb, from which he takes an ancient sword.
 Conan wanders the world, bedding a prophetic witch and befriending Subotai, a Hyrkanian thief and archer.

 Following the witch's advice, Conan and Subotai go to the city of Zamora to seek out Doom.
 There they meet Valeria, a female brigand.
 The three raid the Tower of Serpents, slaying a giant snake and looting the jewels and other valuables it guarded.
-After escaping with their loot, the thieves celebrate, and Conan has sex with Valeria.
+After escaping with their loot, the thieves celebrate, and Conan makes love with Valeria.
 The city guards capture the trio and bring them to King Osric, who offers them a reward if they will rescue his daughter, Princess Yasmina, who has become a cultist of Doom.
-Subotai and Valeria demur, but Conan, who already desires vengeance against Doom, sets off for the villain's Temple of Set.
+Subotai and Valeria demur, but Conan, who already desires vengeance against Doom, sets off alone for the villain's Temple of Set.

 Disguised as a priest, Conan infiltrates the temple, but is discovered, captured, and tortured.
-Doom lectures him on the power of flesh over steel, which he demonstrates by hypnotically commanding a young woman cultist to leap to her death.
+Doom lectures him on the power of flesh over steel, which he demonstrates by commanding a young woman cultist to leap to her death.
 He then has Conan crucified on the Tree of Woe.
 Subotai and Valeria rescue the near-dead Conan and bring him to Akiro, the Wizard of the Mounds (and also the film's narrator), who lives on a burial site of warriors and kings.
 The wizard summons spirits to heal Conan and warns that they will "extract a heavy toll", which Valeria is willing to pay.
 The spirits try to abduct Conan, but he is restored to health after Valeria and Subotai fend them off.